rcaden/Frontier/README.txt

 its files and subfolders except for Frontier.exe into build_VC2013.Debug.

 When that's done, run Frontier.exe in build_VC2013/Debug.

+Once you can run Frontier you can uninstall the version you got from frontier.userland.com.

 Since the original v10.0a1 Open Source release of Frontier, additional work has been done to allow the building of Frontier using other development